momo2366/socktest/README.md

-momo's first sock client and server
+momo's first socket client and server just for test